Everything You Need To Know About OCD in Kids and Teens

 Several components play a role in the treatment of every child with OCD.
 Like each child’s uniqueness, every diagnosis of OCD will respond in its own way to different treatments, and as a result, may require tailoring treatments to the individual to see what works best.

-Some refer to psychotherapy as the backbone of OCD treatment.
-Usually, cognitive behavior therapy, usually shortened to CBT, is the most effective treatment method for people with OCD.
+Cognitive behavior therapy, usually shortened to CBT, is an effective treatment method for people with OCD.
 This therapy, and others similar to it, help patients connect behaviors and thoughts.

 One of the most important components of CBT is called exposure and response prevention therapy.
 The goal of this type of therapy is to expose children to a feared object or obsession gradually.